ThinkOut logo

 The cash flow forecasts are a series of estimations you make about your next money movements.
 Forecasting your inflows and outflows might save your business from a cash flow impasse, therefore it’s important to create a habit out of it in order to shed some light over your company’s future perspectives.

-Read more about how to build financial forecasts for your business and regarding the difference between budgeting and cash flow forecasting.
+Read more about how to build financial forecasts for your business and the difference between budgeting and cash flow forecasting.

 Estimated cash on hand or estimated total balance is highly influenced by your predictions above.
 It is calculated using the actual balance together with all the forecasts for the next period and represents the amount of money you’ll have on a specific date in the future.
 Let ThinkOut calculate the estimated cash on hand for you and gain more confidence in tomorrow.